QuickBooks Blog

 AR aging reports are important because they can help businesses keep track of outstanding payments from customers.
 You can generate an accounts receivable aging report to calculate and improve your accounts receivable turnover ratio

-This can be done with QuickBooks software as well.
-You can see which customers have past due balances in QuickBooks—and how long each transaction is past due—by going to reports in your software and visiting the “Who owes you” section, then selecting “Accounts receivable aging detail.”
+This is also possible with QuickBooks software.
+You can see which customers have past due balances in QuickBooks, and how long each transaction is past due.
+Go to reports in your software and visit the “Who owes you” section, then select “Accounts receivable aging detail.”

-As a business owner, the last thing you want is to sell your products or services and not get paid or be paid late.
+As a business owner, the last thing you want is to sell your products or services and receive payment late or not at all.
 That’s why it’s important to stay on top of your finances and keep track of who owes you to maintain your company’s financial health.

 How to create an AR aging report